cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 However, if the first `{}` is treated as an object literal, as Chrome currently does, then each of these is converted to the string `"[object Object]"`, and these are concatenated to generate the string `"[object Object][object Object]"`.

-**Again: There's an important difference between simply not understanding a thing vs. that thing making no sense.**
+**Again: There's an important distinction between simply not understanding a thing vs. that thing making no sense.**

 ## #3: "Automatic semicolon insertion."